Georges Mandel: Interwar period

 In 1934, Mandel was appointed Minister of Posts (1934–1936) and oversaw the first official television transmission in French.

-Mandel was an economic conservative and an outspoken opponent of Nazism and Fascism.
+Mandel was an economic conservative and an outspoken opponent of Nazism and fascism.
 In the 1930s, he played a similar role to that of Winston Churchill in the United Kingdom, highlighting the dangers posed by the rise of Adolf Hitler in Germany.
 He opposed Pierre Laval's plan to partition Ethiopia following its invasion by Benito Mussolini's Italy (the Second Italo–Abyssinian War of 1935–1936).
 Mandel advocated a military alliance with the Soviet Union and opposed the Munich Agreement.

-During the 1936 Albert Sarraut government, Mandel served as both Minister of Posts and High Commissioner for Alsace and Lorraine.
-After the fall of the Popular Front government, he served as Minister of Colonies from 1938 to 18 May 1940, when Premier Paul Reynaud appointed him briefly Minister of the Interior.